| | |

 What color eggs do Dixie Rainbow chickens lay?

-The rainbow layer chicken lays a medium-large brown egg.
+The rainbow layer chicken lays a medium-large brown egg, so if you’re looking for different egg colors then Dixies aren’t for you.
 These yummy brown eggs are often more towards the larger size and I’ve even gotten a few double yolks!

-If you’d prefer a flock that lay a variety of eggs, dixie rainbow chickens get along well with other breeds.
-Try pairing them with great Buff Orpington who are some of the best egg producers.
-For colored eggs, choose an Easter Egger breed that lay blue eggs!
-This blue egg layer is a thinner breed so not a great choice for meat.
+If you’d prefer a flock that lays a variety of eggs, you’ll need a variety of birds.
+Luckily, Dixie Rainbow chickens get along well with other breeds.
+Try pairing them with Buff Orpingtons, who are some of the best egg producers.
+For colored eggs, choose an Easter Egger breed that lays blue eggs!
+Easter eggers are a blue egg layer breed and, while they lay beautiful eggs, they’re not the best choice for a meat chicken as they stay pretty small.

 I’ve raised Rhode Island Red chickens who are also great layers that lay light chocolate brown fresh eggs.
 Different breeds bring in a slightly different egg color ranging from the standard white egg, blue eggs to dark brown eggs to the Olive Egger, giving you olive green eggs!

 The options are endless, really.
-No matter if your chickens lay colored eggs or not, they’re all the same on the inside regardless of the shell color.
+No matter if your chickens lay lots of eggs that are colored or not, they’re all the same on the inside regardless of the shell color.
 Yummy, fresh eggs with rich yellow-orange yolks!

 Are rainbow chickens good layers?